4 Billion Years On

 This month in numbers

-Fiji experienced its 2nd warmest April on record, with an average temperature of 26°C, marking an anomaly of +1.3°C above the 1961–1990 baseline.
-This follows a trend of unusually high temperatures, as the February–April 2026 period also ranked as the 2nd warmest on record, at 26.15°C, or +1°C above average.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.
+Fiji experienced its 2nd warmest April on record, with an average temperature of 26°C, a significant 1.3°C above the 1961–1990 baseline.
+This follows a trend, as the February–April 2026 period also ranked as the 2nd warmest on record for Fiji, with an anomaly of +1°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with an anomaly of +1.1°C, mirroring Fiji's local warming.

 What changed